AI-generated

 Arguments of the Petitioners

-• The attestation clause is null and void because it fails to specifically state that the instrumental witnesses signed the will and all the pages thereof in the presence of the testator and of one another.
+• The attestation clause is fatally defective because it fails to specifically state that the attesting witnesses signed the will and every page thereof in the presence of the testator and of each other, as required by the third paragraph of Article 805 of the Civil Code.

 Arguments of the Respondents